 First, remove the filter.
 Then while the pump is running, add Marlig Fix-A-Leak slowly through skimmer or anywhere that the water is sucked into the plumbing system.

 Marlig Fix-A-Leak is heavier than water, so it sinks to the lowest point in the pool or spa quickly.
 Typically the lowest point will be where the leak is.

-In a pool, for best results, manually stir with a pool broom or with a automated pool cleaner about every 4-6 hrs.
+In a pool, for best results, manually stir with a pool broom or with an automated pool cleaner such as a Polaris, about every 4-6 hrs.
 In a hot tub, just ensure the pump and heater stay on and circulate their normal cycle.

 Continue to recirculate water until the leak has stopped.
 After 2-3 days, check the water level and see if the leak has stopped.

 Once the leak has stopped, allow it to cure an additional 48 hours, replace the filter, treat the water as needed, and resume normal use.